oilPilot/WebDiary/ROADMAP.md

     Polishing:  1.Consider a "global master password" that can unlock all groups in session — to prevent repeated input annoyance.

 ## Known Issues:
-    'Admin Rights' name of Group is long, causing issues, something is need to be done;
-    When pressing buttons on Navigation link in NavMenu don't Navigate;
     Fix Refresh tokens;

 ## Architecture improvements: